 You can speed up getting more plants from existing plants by rooting and cutting the existing plants.
 If you’re cutting perennials, then it requires patience.

 To get started, snip the plant about 6 inches long, strip off the leaves from the bottoms 3 to 4 inches, and place the plant into the soil.
-Keep the soil moist while it grows and get hold in the ground.
+Keep the soil moist while it grows and gets held in the ground.

-For example, you can plant all blue bachelor's buttons in a patch or plant an area of only "Rose Queen" cleome next to a spot of Larkspur.
-Maintaining a single-color patch with a various mix of plants makes it look attractive and distinct.
+For example, you can plant all blue bachelor’s buttons in a patch or plant an area of only “Rose Queen” cleome next to a spot of Larkspur.
+Maintaining a single-color patch with various mixes of plants makes it look attractive and distinct.